torodean/DnD/README.md

 # [MMORPDND]

-# WARNING: If you are my DnD players, leave this repository now!
+# WARNING: If you are one of my DnD players, leave this repository now!

-This application and software squite is designed for storage of DnD information with capabilities for automatic linking and organization.
+This application and software suite is designed for storage of DnD information with capabilities for automatic linking and organization.

 ## Table of Contents